MattJohns/ImageBook/README.md

 Note this field is proportional so a value of 3 will repeat the image 3 times.
 A value of 0.5 will only draw half of the image.

-### Image - Repeat Ratio X
+### Image - Repeat Ratio Y
-The `repeatRatioX` field specifies how often to repeat the image within the image's layout area, in the vertical direction.
+The `repeatRatioY` field specifies how often to repeat the image within the image's layout area, in the vertical direction.

 Note this field is proportional so a value of 3 will repeat the image 3 times.
 A value of 0.5 will only draw half of the image.

 ## Example Configuration File
 This file shows an example configuration.
-Note it requires a subfolder in your minecraft config directory called `ExampleBook` which contains 3 images called `Background.png`, `Page1.png` and `Page2.png`.
+Note it requires a subfolder in your minecraft config folder called `ExampleBook` which contains 3 images called `Background.png`, `Page1.png` and `Page2.png`.
 Any images will do for testing.

 The configuration file itself should be named `imagebook.json` and exist in your minecraft config folder.

+Please take careful note of the commas and brackets which need to be present otherwise an error will occur.
+Refer to the JSON specfication for more details or feel free to email me.

 Contents of example imagebook.json: